Domnyk/vinci/README.md

 # Vinci

-This application is part of my
+This application is part of my engineering thesis.
+It allows for creating, joining and paying for sport events.

+##### Features

+- view all sport objects using Google Maps
+- pay for participation using Paypal
+- login using Facebook

 ## Development server